 All improvements associated with the addition of the GPLs would take place within the existing right-of-way of I-275.

 As part of the Recommended Build Alternative, improvements to I-275 will:

 - Reduce congestion on the existing lanes of I-275 in the project corridor

-- Consistent with local and regional transportation plans
+- Be consistent with local and regional transportation plans

-The No-Build Alternative assumes that no improvements except routine maintenance would be made to I-275 within the project limits.
-The advantages of the No-Build Alternative include no new costs for design and construction, no effects to existing land uses and natural resources, and no disruption to the public during construction.
-However, the disadvantages of the No-Build Alternative are the project’s purpose and need would not be met and it would result in increased congestion and user cost.
-Additionally, the No-Build Alternative is not consistent with local plans.
-However, this alternative will remain a viable alternative throughout the PD&E Study process.
+The No-Build Alternative will remain a viable alternative throughout the PD&E Study process.
+It assumes that no improvements except routine maintenance would be made to I-275 within the project limits.
+The advantages of the No-Build Alternative include no new costs for design and construction, no effects to existing land uses or natural resources, and no disruption to the traveling public during the construction phase.
+However, the disadvantages of the No-Build Alternative are the project’s purpose and need would not be met, it would result in increased congestion and user cost, and the No-Build Alternative is not consistent with local plans.